thrilokya75/hadoop-platform-and-application-framework/Quiz/week3_quiz1.md

 5.What is the first step in a write process from a HDFS client?

-- Immediately contact the NameNode
+- Start locally caching the data that needs to be written and then contact NameNode

 6.HDFS NameNode is not rack aware when it places the replica blocks.